You’ve got a customer. Now what? The relationship doesn’t end when someone clicks the “buy” button; in fact, it’s really just beginning.

 Here are details on six common ways to onboard customers:

 Targeted follow-up emails: These emails are akin to the three bonus emails you send immediately after purchase.
 You’ll have a different follow-up funnel for each of your products or services, with related, value-add content in each.
-Content might include links to your blog articles, videos, podcasts, guides or worksheets.
+The content might include links to your blog articles, videos, podcasts, guides or worksheets.
 When choosing what to send for each customer segment, think about Amazon’s “if you like this, you might like …” concept, and apply it to your own content.

 Product tutorials: If you’re selling a product or service that requires some light-to-medium instruction, direct your new customers to a dedicated product tutorial page post-purchase via a series of automated onboarding emails.